pcafrica/advanced_programming_2023-2024/lectures/07/07-c++_stl2_move.md

 In modern C++, we use different types of pointers:

-- **Standard Pointers:** Use them only to watch (and operate on) an object (resource) whose lifespan is independent of that of the pointer (but not shorter).
+- **Standard pointers:** Use them only to watch (and operate on) an object (resource) whose lifespan is independent of that of the pointer (but not shorter).
-- **Owning Pointers (Smart Pointers):** They control the lifespan of the resource they point to.
+- **Owning pointers (Smart pointers):** They control the lifespan of the resource they point to.
 There are three kinds:
   - `std::unique_ptr`: With unique ownership of the resource.
 The owned resource is destroyed when the pointer goes out of scope.
   - `std::shared_ptr`: With shared ownership of a resource.
 The resource is destroyed when the **last** pointer owning it is destroyed.
   - `std::weak_ptr<T>`: A non-owning pointer to a shared resource, reserved for special use cases.